otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    optional.

 Prekey Profile (PREKEY-PROF)
-  All 'J' Prekey Profiles created as described in the section "Creating a User Profile" of the OTRv4 specification.
+  All 'J' Prekey Profiles created as described in the section "Creating a Prekey Profile" of the OTRv4 specification.
 This value is optional.

 N (BYTE)